chaoss/grimoirelab-tutorial/docs/tools-and-tips/html5-app-latest-activity.md

+---
+layout: default
+title: HTML5 app for latest activity
+nav_order: 3
+parent: Tools and Tips
+has_children: false
+has_toc: false
+---

 ## HTML5 app: latest activity

 Let's build a simple HTML5 app showing the latest activity of a project or a set of projects.
 For that, we will create in fact two applications: